Steam Powered Lawn Mowers

 Left: Coldwell Steam lawnmower ad in 1903

-This version shows wheel steering rather than a tiller.
+This version shows steering by a vertical wheel rather than a tiller.

 The picture clearly implies that the Coldwell was suitable for one-man operation.
 It looks as if the driver might be able to read the pressure gauge by turning round, but it is not clear if he can see any indication of boiler water level.